Bournville RFC

 Bournville Rugby Football Club is an English rugby union team based in Birmingham.
 The club has recently moved to new facilities at Avery Fields, 79 Sandon Road, Edgbaston, Birmingham B17 8DT.
 The club operates three senior men's teams, a women's side, a veterans' team and a full range of junior teams.
-The first XV currently play in the fourth tier of the English rugby union system, having been promoted from the Midlands Premier in season 2019–20.
+The first XV currently play in Regional 1 Midlands - a league at tier 5 of the English rugby union system - following their relegation from the 2024–25 National League 2 West.

 History

 Bournville Rugby Club was formed in 1909 as the rugby section of Bournville Athletic Club.
 Recent years has seen the club make progress up the rugby union hierarchy after struggling during the early years of the English rugby union leagues system.
 Recent seasons has seen the club move from level ten to level four following elevation into the lowest level of national rugby in 2012 when they won promotion to National 3 Midlands via a promotion play-off, after a second-placed finish in Midlands 1 West.